QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Examples and Tutorials/Quantum Chemistry Examples/UCCSD and HEA Algorithm Examples.md

 ### HEA Algorithm Analysis

 The HEA algorithm is implemented as a standalone class that provides a hardware-efficient ansatz for molecular energy calculations.
 It uses alternating layers of single-qubit rotations and entangling gates to create parameterized circuits that are more amenable to current quantum hardware constraints.
+The recent update adds HOMO-LUMO gap calculation capabilities by delegating to an internal UCC object.

 ```mermaid
 classDiagram